Site icon Outdoor Gearzine

 Cutlery

-When bringing food that can be eaten with tableware.
-You can use any type of spoon, fork, or chopsticks, but the "spoke" type, which allows you to use both spoons and forks, is relatively convenient.
-However, I have not yet found the best weapon that combines length optimized for a deep bottom cooker with ease of storage and ease of eating.
+When bringing food that requires eating with tableware, you can use a spoon, fork, or disposable chopsticks, but a "spork" that can be used as both a spoon and a fork is relatively convenient.
+However, I have yet to find the perfect tool that combines the optimal length for a deep cooker, storage, and ease of eating

 Best Reasonable